 We may provide limited ad-hoc services to our customers in other geographic markets where feasible.
-In 2013, we were engaged by an existing customer to provide fitting-out works in Macau through our subsidiary, Deson Macau and we relied on cooperation and sub-contracting of the works to local companies.
-Revenue from Macau represented nil, approximately 2.7% and approximately 0.7% of our total revenue for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively.
+In 2013, we were engaged by an existing customer to provide fitting-out works in Macau through our subsidiary Deson Macau and we relied on cooperation and sub-contracting of the works to local companies.
+Revenue from Macau represented nil and approximately 2.7% of our total revenue for the years ended 31 March 2013 and 2014 respectively.